Hood-Jesus/Oracode/README.md

 ## How to Join

-Everything happens on our **Discord** — design, coding, discussion, planning.
+Everything happens on our **Discord**, design, coding, discussion, planning.
 **Join here:** [Discord link]

 ## What You’ll Get